TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-admin-requesttimeout.md

 The best practice for any bulk operation using server-side programming is to implement batching using top 100 or 1000.
 The server-side call  should be returned as soon as the batch limits is reached.
 The client application can then call the server-side code again in a loop to complete the bulk process.

-Please proceed to create a support ticket if you are getting timeout for non bulk operation.
+Please proceed to create a support ticket if you are getting timeout for non bulk operations.

 ## **Recommended documents**